 On the evening of the third day we met with the pastor and his wife and our Baptist deacon prayer partners.
 I had never read a book or heard a tape on deliverance, so I had no preconceived ideas.
 In fact, I had absolutely no idea what to expect, but they began to command a spirit of fear to come out in Jesus’ Name.
 From the stool in the middle of the room where I was sitting with my hands lifted up in praise, as I had been instructed to do, I felt very conspicuous and self-conscious until my hands and feet began to tingle so badly that the pain took my mind off my uneasiness.
 I didn’t make the connection that it had something to do with what they were saying.
 They continued to pray for me using their authority as believers.

 Later that evening, I was looking up at the ceiling and I had—not a vision, but a very vivid mind picture.
 I was in the throne room asking Jesus, “Why don’t You do something to help me?”
 And the Lord said something very significant that I have never forgotten.
 He said, “I have done all I am going to do.
 I have already done it all on Calvary.”
 With those words the pain left and peace just flooded my being.
 In fact, this was the first time I had felt the sensation of the torment actually leaving.
-They continued to pray for another two hours or more, and God’s anointing was obvious as they prayed for things they could not possibly have known about in the natural.
+They continued to pray for another two hours or more, and God’s presence was obvious as they prayed for things they could not possibly have known.

 After we went to bed that night, Jack and I talked for hours.
 We knew that the most phenomenal thing in the world had just happened, and we couldn’t share it with anyone.
 Who would believe it!
 Actually, we had no idea that anything like that existed in the entire world.